When creating a Niche Website, with WordPress or another CMS, what you want is to help your user find various things on your site.

 Although the editor accepts local links if you give them to it, you have to think of creating those local links as local links yourself.
 This has always been a problem in WordPress.

 One annoyance with Full URLs is that it takes more space.
 This is not a huge problem, though, since we have larger computer storage and faster bandwidth.
-Yet, there is really no need to send millions of characters to million of people every single day when not required.
+Yet, there is really no need to send millions of characters to millions of people every single day when not required.

 So by default WordPress generates a link that looks like this: